jordynoche/First-Homelab/Setup/static-ip.md

 3. Find connected devices
 4. Find my server/MAC address belonging to it
 5. Reserve static IP to mac address/server
+6. Record IP address
+7. Connect to server with IP with: ssh yourusername@yourserverip

 ## Result:
 - Date completed: May 17th 2025